 The first floor of the Discovery Building, also known as the Town Center, as well as the embedded teaching labs on the 2nd and 4th floors are open to the public during certain hours and can be accessed for self-guided tours, dining opportunities, and reserved for events such as workshops and lectures.
 WID’s research space is accessible to building occupants with key card access or to visitors by permission.

 How do I reserve space in the Discovery Building?

 You can view the Town Center’s application and resources to learn about renting space in the Discovery Building, including the ground level atrium spaces, the H.F.
 DeLuca Forum, and the Teaching Labs.

 Does WID play a role in the Discovery Building’s Saturday Science programs, field trips, or the Wisconsin Science Festival?

 WID faculty, staff, and students participate in the outreach programs of the Discovery Building, which are run by the Town Center staff and supported by the Wisconsin Alumni Research Foundation (WARF).
 You can schedule field trips and tours of the public areas of the Discovery Building, including the Town Center on the first floor, through WARF.

 How can I collaborate with someone at WID?

 How do I get in touch with WID experts?

-WID’s experts span a range of fields and departments on campus, including mathematics, social and natural science, engineering, and the arts.
+WID’s staff members have expertise in a range of fields and are affiliated with diverse departments on campus, including mathematics, social and natural sciences, engineering, and the arts.
 You can email experts from WID’s directory and contact WID’s Communications Office to ensure your inquiry receives attention in a timely manner.